Wednesday, December 12, 2012

 So depending on one's method of classifying the world, a non-monetary economy can be either a barter economy or an autarkic economy.

 This conclusion may seem somewhat odd at first.
 Take what we would typically consider to be a barter economy, say a world in which people barter deer for beaver.
-This setup is actually monetary in nature, insofar as both pigs and wheat earn a monetary premium for their potential to be bartered.
+This setup is actually monetary in nature, insofar as both deer and beaver earn a monetary premium for their potential to be bartered.
 In other words, its possible to start monetary analysis way before we ever exit from so-called barter.